This piece originally appeared in The Nosher.

 (JTA) — Teitel Brothers, the 105-year-old Italian provisions store on Arthur Avenue in the Bronx, is not Italian at all.
 In fact, Teitels is the only existing store in the Bronx’s Little Italy — the real Little Italy — with Jewish roots.

 Arthur Avenue is a gem in New York City’s cultural and culinary crown.
 It’s authentically Italian with your selection of paneterie, pasticcerie, salumerie and pescherie — food stores that specialize in one type of product: bread, pastry, meat and fish.
 As customers bustle through stores you can even hear the Italian “Buona giornata!”
 Have a good day!

 At the corner of Arthur Avenue and 186th Street, also named Teitel Brothers Avenue, is the eponymous store.
 Outside is an eye-catching, colorful display of pastas, olive oils and the best-priced Rao’s tomato sauce in all of New York City.
-If you don’t look down, which is easy to do when taking in the hanging prosciutto di Parma above and the olive bar to your right, you will miss the Jewish history right below your feet.
+If you look down, which isn’t easy to do when taking in the hanging prosciutto di Parma above and the olive bar to your right, you will see the Jewish history right below your feet.
 At the entrance to the store is a Star of David mosaic.

 I sat down with Eddie Teitel, one of three brothers who runs the family owned shop with their father, Gilbert, to find out how Jewish immigrants from Austria built a successful Italian grocery store.